li-rongzhi/TelegramChatbot/docs/README.md

 ## Usage

 To start using the Telegram Chatbot -- **Jarvis**, click [here](https://t.me/Rongzhi_chatbot) to chat with the bot.

+In case Jarvis is not currently deployed, no worries!
+You can still check out a short demo by watching [this video](https://www.youtube.com/watch?v=SNH7LUf8NR0).

 - You can initiate a chat session with `/start`.
 - After initiation, you can use the following commands to access various features:
   - `/task`: Manage your tasks and to-do list.